 5 tips for reducing IBS symptoms

 1. See your doctor as soon as symptoms appear.
-Your doctor will know what treatment course is best for you.
-Since IBS signs may mimic those of a serious disease, your doctor must rule out any underlying disorder.
+Since IBS signs can mimic those of a serious disease, your doctor must rule out any underlying disorder.
+If you do receive an IBS diagnosis, your doctor will know what course of treatment is best for you, such as lifestyle modifications that help control diarrhea and constipation or recommending over-the-counter medications that help ease symptoms.

 2. Identify the foods that bring on symptoms and discuss them with your doctor.
-Scale back your intake of the foods that trigger symptoms.
-Common culprits are dairy products, caffeine, beans, cabbage, fat and alcohol.
+Keeping a food symptom diary can help you identify the foods that trigger your IBS symptoms.
+Scale back your intake of these foods.
+Common culprits are: dairy products, caffeine, high-fiber foods, fatty foods and alcohol.
 Many nutrients you need may be in the foods you avoid, so be sure to make healthy substitutions.

-4. Try eating a few small meals throughout the day instead of three large courses, since large meals often cause cramping and diarrhea.
+4. Try eating a few small meals throughout the day.
+Large meals increase the chance of cramping and diarrhea.

 5. Control tension levels.
 High stress levels can trigger IBS symptoms because of the brain-bowel connection.
 Go for a daily walk, talk with a friend, restart an old hobby or listen to music to unwind.